antisocialperson/Past-USACO-Contests/README.md

 Although every contest IS different, so there is no need to copy code in the first place.

 But here is just a compendium of solutions for the interested (mainly friends)

+# My goal is to upload as many solutions as I can.